evanyfyip/CSE-163-Final-Project/README.md

 taken from the model of test size 0.25.
 The model saved in this pickle is used in classify_public_figures.py to predict the politicial sentiment of public figures.

+naive_vectorizer.pickle:
+This pickle contains the vectorizer object we used to fit our string data of tweets when training the classifier.
+We save it into a pickle that is later read and used when classifying public figures.
+This is important to help our model maintain consistency and function.
+The pickle should be saved to the svae directory as classify_public_figures.py

 classify_public_figures.py:
 This file runs the previously constructed multinomial Naive Bayes model on the scraped tweets from scraped_tweets.pickle, and